Why Priyanka Chopra "Felt Strongly" That Nick Jonas Make This Sexy Change to His New Album - E! Online

 He went on to say about the song, "The thing I like about this record is that it feels like the connective tissue between my last solo album, which was more R&B and soul-inspired, and this solo album, which is more '80s pop.
 It's the bridge."

 "Sexual" is indeed an appropriate name for the tune, as the lyrics to the chorus go, "You put the 'sex' in sexual/ I love to watch you, baby/ I love to watch you glow."
 Please give us a moment while we cool off.
+OK, proceed.

 The "Chains" vocalist also explained that the album was recorded while Priyanka was overseas shooting the upcoming Matrix 4.